nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 4 - A High-Level Overview of Processors.md

 	- It specifies the operation to perform.
 - Other fields specify the *operands* to use when the instruction is executed.
 ## 4.13 - Variable-length and Fixed-length Instructions
+- *Variable-length instructions* allow for some instructions to take up more or less bytes.
 -